Slim, trim — no; slimmer, yes

 The highest levels of obesity were found in Mississippi (34.9 percent), Louisiana (33.4 percent) and West Virginia (32.4 percent).
-Twelve states have obesity rates of more than 30 percent, according to the article.
+Twelve states have obesity rates of over 30 percent, according to the article.

 While certainly all the numbers are alarming, our 1-in-5 number is remarkably better than the 1-in-3 numbers found in the worst states.
 While we may have a taste for too many deep-fried dishes and sugared treats here, apparently cooking in the Deep South is laden with lard that more than sticks to its residents’ ribs.

 The analysis concludes that the country is vastly overweight and that obesity adds billions of dollars per year to our health care bill.
-And, because a new methodology developed by the Centers for Disease Control and Prevention was used for the first time in this study, it is uncertain if any progress in the fight against obesity is being made.
+And, because a new methodology developed by the CDC was used for the first time in this study, it is uncertain if any progress in the fight against obesity is being made.

 The Trust for America’s Health will soon release a forecast for 2030 obesity rates, state by state, in a publication called “F as in Fat.”